Kunstmaan/KunstmaanBundlesCMS/docs/bundles/media-bundle/cropping-media-objects.md

 ## Implementation

-To use a croppable media object you want to use the wrapper object instead of the actual media object.
+To use an editable media object you want to use the wrapper object instead of the actual media object.
 If you do that all the rest will be done automatically.

 pagepart.php
 ```php